Skip to content

 Personalised Medicine (15 credits)

 The ultimate goal of personalised, or precision, medicine is to create healthcare strategies that are tailored to each individual patient.
 This will be achieved by integrating molecular information with traditional clinical and pathological signs of disease.
 Advances in genomic technologies have provided new perspectives across medicine, particularly in screening, diagnosis, disease classification and treatment.
-This module explores how this research is being translated intoclinical practice to make personalised medicine a reality.
+This module explores how this research is being translated into clinical practice to make personalised medicine a reality.

 Research Project (60 credits)